getantidote/getantidote.github.io/_sections/04-install.md

 unset zhome
 ```

-This method boils down to only the essentials.
-However, note that you'll really only be
+This method boils down to only the bare essentials.
+However, note that you'll really
-saving small fractions of a second over using `antidote load` directly.
+only be saving small fractions of a second over using `antidote load` directly.